Charity23rd/html-links-and-images/README.md

-# html-links-and-images
+# HTML Links and Images

-This repo is a starting point fot learning how to create basic html links and images.
+This repo is a starting point for learning how to create basic html links and images.